monkeypatch/example-vercel-serverless/README.md

 `npx create-next-app@latest`

-2. Create a requirements.txt file and place it in the root of your project
+2. Create a requirements.txt file and place it in the root of your project (see example in repo)

-`monkeypatch==0.0.8`
+3. Create `./app/api/index.py` that will server out serverless function
+4. Deploy to vercel